I'm a blogger in my free time, who loves the outdoors and sharing articles regarding my interests.

 Do the same thing for the line you tied in Step 2.
 Remember to keep plenty of slack so you can ultimately toss the minnow trap in the water.

 - How to Open and Close a Minnow Trap for Catching Minnows

 The first time I tried to open a minnow trap it took a little figuring out.
 I felt like I was playing with one of those steel puzzles where you have to pull the over sized ring through the triangle (or...

 Make sure you have a little bait in there to draw the minnows in.
 Then throw the trap into ideally a body of water about two feet deep.
-You can put a rock in there or attach a weight if it won't hold bottom.
+You can put a rock in there or attach a weight if it won't hold to the bottom.

 I actually made a mistake and did not leave enough line slack for it to reach the water (duh).
-But, fortunately it left a good picture for me to add one more step to this minnow tie up.
+But, fortunately, it left a good picture for me to add one more step to this minnow tie-up.

 In the picture below, can you see one more string tied to the left side being pulled to the right?
 I actually tie one more string on this side and pull the string all the way across the trap in the opposite direction.
-You can see this third string in the picture below running over top of the minnow trap.
+You can see this third string in the picture below running over the top of the minnow trap.
 I tie this string off to the same cleat in step 4.
-Tie it so that it lifts the one side of the trap up slightly.
+Tie it so that it lifts one side of the trap up slightly.
 You can see the lift a little in the picture.

 This third string helps keep the trap from flopping all around in the water during a strong current.
 I especially like the third string for redundancy.
 Even if two strings somehow untie, I have the third on my trap so I don't lose it.